- The Amazon

-This excess traffic creates inconveniences like long queues and a lack of seating for passengers, however the airport is undergoing constructions to expand its terminals for the upcoming FIFA World Cup in 2014.
+This excess traffic creates inconveniences like long queues and a lack of seating for passengers; however, the airport has been undergoing construction to expand its terminals for the 2014 FIFA World Cup and 2016 Summer Olympics.

-Flights to Galeão International Airport come from all over the world as holidaymakers flock to the sunny beaches of Ipanema and wild parties of Carnival, including routes to most major cities in Europe and North America.
-There are also a number of convenient local flights to Salvador de Bahia, Sao Paulo, Brasilia and Vitoria.
+Flights to Galeão International Airport come from all over the world as holidaymakers flock to the sunny beaches of Ipanema and wild parties of Carnival, with routes from most major cities in Europe and North America.
+There are also a number of convenient local flights to Salvador de Bahia, Sao Paulo, Brasilia, and Vitoria.

-The airport is located on Governor's Island, 12 miles (20km) north of Rio de Janeiro.
+The airport is located on Governor's Island, 10 miles (16km) north of Rio de Janeiro.

 Getting to the city

-GMT -2 (GMT -3 between the third Sunday in October to the third Sunday in March).
+GMT -3 (GMT -2 between the third Sunday in October and the third Sunday in February)

-Car rental companies, including Avis and Hertz can be found in Terminal 1.
+Car rental companies, including Avis and Hertz, can be found in Terminal 1 and 2.